deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 As mentioned in the report, "Overall Northpointe’s assessment tool correctly predicts recidivism 61 percent of the time.
 But blacks are almost twice as likely as whites to be labeled a higher risk but not actually re-offend.
 It makes the opposite mistake among whites: They are much more likely than blacks to be labeled lower risk but go on to commit other crimes."

 Upon further research it was also found that this "complicated" software was no better at predicting reoffense risk than a linear classifier with 3 variables.
 This is very serious as it could invalidate a lot of sentences issued using the same software.
 The most interesting thing in this case was that while evaluating every case, 'race' was never an input into the software.
 This would mean that even in the presence of sensitive data, machine learning excels at finding latent variables and deriving the said bias from those variables.
-We'll also discuss this a thought experiment about this later!
+We'll also discuss a thought experiment about this later!

 #### Predictive Policing